HoussemDellai/aks-course/65_aks_egress_lb_natgw_udr/Readme.md

 # AKS Egress Traffic with Load Balancer, NAT Gateway, and User Defined Route

+## Introduction

+Welcome to this lab where we will explore the different outbound types in Azure Kubernetes Service (AKS).
+Outbound traffic refers to the network traffic that originates from a pod or node in a cluster and is destined for external destinations.
+Outbound traffic will leave the cluster through one of the supported load balancing solutions for egress.
+These solutions are the outbound types in AKS.

+There are four outbound types.
+1. Load Balancer (default)
+2. Managed NAT Gateway
+3. User defined NAT Gateway
+4. User Defined Routes (UDR)

+The egress traffic destination could be:
+1. Microsoft Container Registry (MCR) used to pull system container images
+2. Azure Container Registry (ACR) used to pull user container images
+3. Ubuntu or Windows update server used to download node images updates
+4. External resources used by the apps like Azure Key vault, Storage Account, Cosmos DB, etc
+5. External third party REST API

 ![](images/65_aks_egress_lb_natgw_udr__architecture.png)

+We will discuss the differences between these outbound types and their use cases.
+By the end of this lab, participants will have a better understanding of the outbound types available in AKS and will be able to implement the appropriate outbound type to suit their specific requirements.

+For each type, you will learn how to configure it, their features and the IP address they use to leave the cluster.

 ## 1. AKS cluster with outbound type load balancer

+Let's create an AKS cluster with default LoadBalancer outboundType and let's see how it works.

 ```shell
 az group create -n rg-aks-lb -l westeurope